Skip to content

 auth.json # bootstrap bearer token (+ optional remote target)

-agents/<id>/ # an agent's private home: SOUL.md, sessions/, agent.json
+agents/<id>/ # private Agent home, prompt/identity files, sessions/, agent.json

-skills/<name>/ # installed skills (SKILL.md)
+skills/<name>/ # installed prompt-only skills (SKILL.md)

 logs/

-By default the daemon binds 127.0.0.1:4321.
-To reach it from a phone on your network:
+The daemon binds 127.0.0.1:4321 by default.
+To reach it from a phone or other trusted device:

 Terminal window